NPLeeWenKang/rideshare-cli/README.md

 The trip assignment process for this system is quite unique.
 Instead of assigning trips to drivers at the point of trip creation or rejection, the service runs a trip assignment process every 8 seconds.

-Firstly, the passanger starts a trip, which creates a trip entity, but remains unassigned to a driver.
+Firstly, the passenger starts a trip, which creates a trip entity, but remains unassigned to a driver.

 Every 8 seconds, the rideshare-ta_process-svc with run the assignment process, which will pair up available drivers to unassigned trips.
 In this case, available drivers are drivers who have set their `is_available` attribute to `true`, drivers who are not occupied with an existing trip and drivers who have not rejected this trip before.